Jorakz/Mountain_NER_task/README.md

 * inference.py: Runs the fine-tuned BERT model to identify mountain names from text.
 * train.py: Trains the BERT model for mountain name classification.
 * requirements.txt: Lists the required libraries for the project.
-* link_to_model_weights: Provides a link to the fine-tuned model weights.
+* link_to_model_weights.txt: Provides a link to the fine-tuned model weights.
+* demo.ipynb: jupyter notebook with demo.
 ## Conclusion

 This project demonstrates the extraction of mountain names from text using NER and neural networks.
 Future improvements could enhance the model’s accuracy and robustness.